helasraizam/OS/Readme.md

 3. **Update Windows to 8.1** to avoid overwriting grub later.
     1. Upgrade to Windows 8.1 by going to the store and downloading it.
 It will install and update automatically, rebooting in the process. [~2.5 hrs]
 	2. Upgrade Windows and sync steam library and configs.
-	    1. Install and sync firefox, emacs, gimp, flash, java, vlc, libreoffice, [etc.].
+	    1. Install and sync firefox, emacs, gimp, flash, java, vlc, libreoffice, dropbox, [etc.].
 		2. Check all settings in menu.
 		3. Install steam and nvidia, upgrade and download overnight.